Small safe experiments seem well-suited to approaches to therapy seeking to identify, initiate and monitor the processes of change.

 If you did not notice what brought it about consider, instead, the outcome or consequence of the transformation?
 What bits helped and what bits ended up hindering you after the event?

-Use the diagram to recall anything that describes the chaos.
-Can you write about how you walked out of chaos into a more ‘integrated’ life – assuming this is what happened.
-Perhaps you noticed rigidity, rather than chaos or catastrophising, rather than chaos.
+Use the diagrams to recall anything that describes the chaos you experiences Can you write about how you walked out of chaos into a more ‘integrated’ life – assuming this is what happened?
+Perhaps you noticed rigidity, rather than chaos – or catastrophising, rather than ritual responses.

 Are there things that you need – even today – to help things fit together in your life (integration is a fancy term for fitting things together)?

 If it helps, remember a time when you did a jig-saw.
 Often there is a moment when a lot of pieces are fitted together but it looks big and still disorganised.
 Then, often all of a sudden, the picture shrinks and you can see the whole thing.
 The end result, fully fitting together, is most often smaller than you anticipated.